Protesters opposed to Myanmar census attack NGO offices

 It was not clear which aid agency she worked for.
 The offices of some United Nations agencies were also attacked, Aung Mra Kyaw said.

-A Myanmar citizen working for one aid group said all staff from international non-governmental organizations and U.N. agencies were preparing to evacuate to the commercial capital, Yangon.
+A Myanmar citizen working for one aid group said all staff from international non-governmental organisations and U.N. agencies were preparing to evacuate to the commercial capital, Yangon.

 The authorities have extended a nightly curfew already in place to between 6 p.m. and 6 a.m. from midnight to 4 a.m.